-Application materials for each application will be on file and available for viewing no less than ten (10) days in advance of the meeting for which a particular application is scheduled.
-Applications and Exhibits can be reviewed on this page and are listed by application name within the agenda documents.
+Application materials for each application will be on file and available for viewing no less than ten (10) days in advance of the meeting for which a particular application is scheduled in the Land Use office at the Township of Millstone Municipal Building.
+Applications and Exhibits can also be reviewed digitally by clicking the "PB Agendas, Minutes & Exhibits" link and selecting "Documents" for the subject meeting.
+The documents are listed by application name within the agenda file.

 The Planning Board is responsible under state statute for preparing and adopting a Township Master Plan, for the review of any and all permitted land use development within Millstone Township, as well as review of Capital Improvements.